Expert Legal Service for all

-Whether a solicitor is involved or not, the Small Claim Tribunal has certain rules, which are particular to the cases that it hears.
-The Small Claims Division is designed to facilitate the just, quick and cheap resolution of disputes.
+Whether a solicitor is involved or not, the small claim division has certain rules, which are particular to the cases that it hears.
+The small claims division is designed to facilitate the just, quick and cheap resolution of disputes.

 Before starting your personal or civil claim, it’s important to note that: